torvalds/linux/Documentation/scheduler/sched-eevdf.rst

 ===============

 The "Earliest Eligible Virtual Deadline First" (EEVDF) was first introduced in a scientific publication in 1995 [1].
-The Linux kernel began transitioning to EEVDF in version 6.6 (as a new option in 2024), moving away from the earlier Completely Fair Scheduler (CFS) in favor of a version of EEVDF proposed by Peter Zijlstra in 2023 [2-4].
+The GNU/Linux kernel began transitioning to EEVDF in version 6.6 (as a new option in 2024), moving away from the earlier Completely Fair Scheduler (CFS) in favor of a version of EEVDF proposed by Peter Zijlstra in 2023 [2-4].
 More information